Make.com does not fix your broken workflows

 SOAP RequestsYesYes

-Connect to Services via OAuth2YesYes
+Connect via OAuth2YesYes

 Workflows